 It’s difficult to talk about hulls without talking about a specific race, but regardless of your race, you need to build at least a few of your largest ships before the ship limit hits – this means you might have to compromise on other components to afford to get your tech level up, and also to build ships.
 This limitation can be especially true for the Crystal People, whose ships use a ton of Moly, and thus competes with ship components for that rare mineral.
 By contrast, the Lizards, although their ships are smaller, usually have lots of minerals and money, and can afford to equip their ships with the best components.

 The large carrier races (Cyborg, Empire, Robots, Rebels, Colonies) tend to build a few large carriers with cheap engines (even Stardrive 1’s) and tow them to where they are needed.
 However, I advocate no less than Nova 5’s on any warship, as they can easily be stranded in space by enemy cloakers (see cloaker tactics).
 The little-known fact about Nova 5’s is that you can “overdrive” them to Warp 7 with a costly, but doable, increase in fuel expended.

 The Fascists might equip their Glory Device ships with Warp 5, 6, or 7 engines, knowing that they are just going to destroy the ship when they use the special ability!
-HYP ships are often only sent out with Tech 5-7 engines, simply because they are cheap to overdrive (see below), and generally only hop using Hyperjumps.
+HYP ships are often only sent out with Tech 5-7 engines, simply because they are cheap to overdrive (more on that below), and generally only hop using Hyperjumps.
 Other utility ships, like the Privateer Lady Royale, might be stationed in orbit for most of the game, and thus don’t need good engines.